asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

     down approach, where the recursion calls will drill down from top to the bottom, base cases first, and then ascend the recursive call stack.

--   iterative - when we have some idea of how to build off of the base cases, or if it makes more sense to use the base cases to accumulate them to compute further
+-   iterative - very similar to the recursive approach, however it often uses a table to store results, and build future results off of this table, usually the table is initialized with one positive case, the base case, and everything else is initialized with the negative case, the size of the array is usually based on the argument which will be mutated, and that same argument is used to `key` into the table/array

 ## Types

--   bottom up - this is when we start the problem solving from the base case, for example to solve the Fibonacci sequence we will start from the two base cases, in this case the first two numbers of the Fibonacci sequence are `1 and 1`, from this we built the solution from `the bottom to the top`
+-   bottom up - this is when we start the problem solving from the base case, for example to solve the Fibonacci sequence we will start from the two base cases, in this case the first two numbers of the Fibonacci sequence are 1 and 1, from this we built the solution from `the bottom to the top`
 -   top down - this is the inverse of the bottom up approach where we build the solution by starting with some final `end paramter`, and is mostly used with recursive approach, where the recursive calls drill down to the base cases